TREC Current Advertising Requirements Presentation

 (item added 5/21/2012)

-A licensee who completes their education requirements prior to July 1, 2012 will not be required to complete the broker responsibility course until their next renewal cycle.
+A license holder who completes their education requirements prior to July 1, 2012 will not be required to complete the broker responsibility course until their next renewal cycle.

 Broker Responsibility MCE Course Instructor Training -